Due:

 Hints for Common Bugs

-• If the projectile is going through instead of colliding with the ground, make sure that both the projectile and map collisions are set to BlockAllDynamic in their Details panel
+• If the projectile is going through instead of colliding with the ground, replace DefaultSceneRoot with your Projectile’s Mesh by dragging, this allows you to handle more events for the projectile actor as an unit, and make sure it is set to BlockAllDynamic in Details panel

 • If you are having trouble with character knockback, check out this thread